HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 ### **Scan Session Overview**
-At the scaning session, this is what will happen:
+At the scanning session, this is what will happen:

 First, you're going to fill out a collection of surveys online, which will take about an hour, asking you about your mood, emotions and history.